SEPTEMBER 27 - September 29, 2018

 The preliminary conference schedule is now available!
 The current schedule includes the dates, presentation titles, and the presenters.
 We'll add more details, including the schedule and the full descriptions, soon!

-Please note that the dates of the presentations are subject to change over the next few months.
+Please note that the dates of the presentations are currently in flux and may change before the conference begins.

-We have one workshop and three field trips for your learning and enjoyment at the 2018 conference!
+We have one workshop and five field trips for your learning and enjoyment at the 2018 conference!
 All of the following will take place Thursday, September 27.

 Workshop: Why Inclusion Matters For Your Teaching, Programs, and Facility.